-9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the organization and effectively perform the job function(s).
+9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the school's board of directors and effectively perform the job function(s).

 TeamCFA: Pender's staff will be held to high quality standards by carrying out the TeamCFA: Pender mission every day.
 All staff members are expected to communicate clear expectations and goals, uphold all legal, professional, and ethical requirements of the profession, and create an environment conducive to learning.
 Detailed expectations for each role are outlined below: